 terminus env:deploy -h.

-ymlconfiguration files now present on the Test environment, they can be imported to the database there:
+ymlconfiguration files now present on the Test environment, they can be imported to the database using the following command:

 terminus drush $TERMINUS_SITE.test -- config-import -y